Python¶

-We install many versions of Python and all the common packages (many bundled with Python, many more as seprate modules)
+We install many versions of Python and all the common packages (many bundled with Python, many more as seprate modules).
+Prefer using packages from the the module tree. when possible.

 Avoid using pip install